 Background: Congenital heart diseases are the most prevalent congenital abnormalities

-in the neonates, caused by the environmental and genetic factors and contribute to the leading cause
+in the neonates, caused by environmental and genetic factors and contributing to the leading cause

-age and increased risk of congenital heart diseases among nondiabetic mothers.
+age and increased risk of congenital heart diseases among non-diabetic mothers.

-abnormalities were evaluated using echocardiography.
+where heart abnormalities were evaluated using echocardiography.

 relationship between birth weight and increased risk of acquiring congenital heart disease between

 gender, labor type and blood group between the two groups.
 The highest incidence of congenital